walikhan10/walikhan10/README.md

 ### Hi there 👋

-I am currently a Software Engineer at **Credera** and pursuing my Masters at **Georgia Tech**  in Computer Science
+I’m currently working at **Ansa Capital**, where I build data and product systems for venture investing.
+I’m also pursuing my Master’s in Computer Science at **Georgia Tech**.

-🔭 I’m currently working on learning new technologies
+🔭 I’m currently working on data products, internal tools, and AI-powered workflows

-🌱 I’m currently learning Python
+🌱 I’m currently learning more about machine learning, NLP, and scalable data systems

-🤔 I’m looking for help expanding knowledge in Machine Learning
+🤔 I’m looking to expand my knowledge in AI, venture tech, and product engineering

-📫 How to reach me: wkhan54@gatech.com
+📫 How to reach me: [wkhan54@gatech.edu](mailto:wkhan54@gatech.edu)

 ## GitHub Overview